statecharts/statecharts.github.io/index.md

 There are some pages that haven't found any place in the web of documents, so they're honourably mentioned here:

 * [Use case: Statecharts in User Interfaces](use-case-statecharts-in-user-interfaces.html)
-* [Concepts](concepts.html) — The most important concepts in a statechart and what they look like in a diagram
+* [Concepts](concepts.html) — The most important concepts in a statechart and what they look like in a diagram.
+* [Glossary](glossary/) — A list of terms that get thrown around when talking about statecharts, with their definitions.
+* [FizzBuzz](fizzbuzz.html) — FizzBuzz is a well known problem, and it's been used as a backdrop to explain various statechart concepts.

 [Acknowledgements](acknowledgements.html)